leylatuon/Assignment1-Zoo/README.md

 - Samuel Fang:

 ### Progress
-Leyla remember to mkae the github page in settings <br/>
-HEADS UP, img folder I made in the "front" area of assignment1-zoo got removed because I made it empty. idk if you guys want to make a folder where all of out "zoo" folder will be in or not.
+Leyla remember to make the github page in settings HEADS UP, img folder I made in the "front" area of assignment1-zoo got removed because I made it empty. idk if you guys want to make a folder where all of out "zoo" folder will be in or not.